Tantrums

 You likely don’t drive through this nation’s capital regularly.
 And even if you do, then you likely don’t see its corruption, or its crime, or speak with its criminals or politicians (or its political criminals, or its criminal politicians).
 In plain English, your mental representation of D.C. and its ongoings, and that of California, Israel and Ukraine, has almost entirely been fabricated by a conglomerate of media corporations.
 You don’t know anybody with first-hand knowledge of the darkness of these places.
 Their woes haven’t crept across oceans and down interstates, all the way to your doorstep.
 These far-flung centers of turmoil and world-ending destruction are in no singular way connected to the actual, tangible life which “you” are “leading.”

 And the same goes for nearly every single other topic that we all tend to dwell upon.
 Even the positive ideals and stories that we focus on – giving to charity, helping the downtrodden – are more than likely but curated images, printed, pressed and presented to us by some non-governmental organization, with the intent of drawing from us our disposable income…WHEN THERE ARE PEOPLE HURTING JUST DOWN THE STREET.
 The local food bank, which you can likely see from your roof, needs volunteers.
-On your way there, when you pass that woman who always walks down the same road every day, dragging a beat-up suitcase, your can stop and ask her if she’d like a ride somewhere.
+On your way there, when you pass that woman who always walks down the same road every day, dragging a beat-up suitcase, you can stop and ask her if she’d like a ride somewhere.
 Or perhaps you can stop by Sandy’s place, just to take her mind off of things and see how she’s handling the chemo.

 Our energies are so wasted on these fictitious lands – constructed for our consumption on our screens and papers – that we fail to tend to the real world that sits outside, waiting for us but a few steps beyond that front door.
 We could build communities, farms, traditions and memories within our actual worlds.
 But instead, we sit here rocking back and forth, discussing the evils and woes that are supposedly playing out 2,000 miles away from us.